Dimers on Riemann surfaces I: Temperleyan forests: Winding and height function

 \subsection{Winding field of embedded trees and choice of reference flow}

-{In this subsection, we temporarily forget about dimers and Temperleyan forests, and focus on how to compute the \textbf{winding field} of a \emph{deterministic}, infinite, one-ended, spanning tree and its dual tree which are embedded smoothly in the complex plane.
-This will create a simple setup for connecting dimer height function with winding of Temperleyan spanning trees.
-Hence the rest of this subsection could be read independently of the rest of the paper.}
+\paragraph{{Embedded tree.}} We temporarily forget about dimers and Temperleyan forests, and focus on how to compute the \textbf{winding field} of a \emph{deterministic} tree.

-Consider an infinite one-ended tree $\cT$ embedded in $\C$ with the edges embedded smoothly (although having points of non-differentiability at the vertices, which we call \textbf{corners}, are allowed, so that the branches are only piecewise smooth).
-Recall that the intrinsic winding of any finite branch in this tree is well-defined.
-Since the infinite tree is one-ended, we can orient the tree towards that unique end.
-From every vertex $x$ on the tree, we can define an infinite branch $\gamma_x$ from $x$ to infinity.
-Suppose for now
+{Consider a graph (finite or infinite) which is a tree oriented towards either a leaf or one of its ends.
+Embed it on $\C$ with smooth edges (although having points of non-differentiability at the vertices, which we call \textbf{corners}, is allowed, so that the branches are only piecewise smooth).
+Call the embedding $\cT$, we want to think of it as a union of smooth curves in $\C$.} Recall that, using \cref{lem:int_to_top}, the intrinsic winding of any finite self avoiding path in this tree is well defined.
+From every point $x$ on $\cT$, we let $\gamma_x$ be the unique path from $x$ following the orientation (so it either stops at a leaf or at the end towards which the tree is oriented) and call it the branch of $x$.
+Suppose for now that